-In his 1995 article, "The Walk-A-Game-Club," Lary Bump tells us there have only been eight players in major league history (up to that time) that had drawn more walks in a season than the number of games they played.
+In his 1995 Baseball Research Journal article, "The Walk-A-Game-Club," Lary Bump tells us there had only been eight players in major league history (up to that time; find a current list through 2014 at Baseball-Reference.com) that had drawn more walks in a season than the number of games they played.
 We would expect to see names like Babe Ruth (1920, 1923) and Ted Williams (1941, 1946, 1947, 1949, 1954), the only players with multiple appearances on the list.
 Another familiar name is Mickey Mantle (1957).
 Jack Clark in 1987 was the most recent addition to the list.
 Of the other four players the most well-known is John McGraw (1899), who was known more for his managerial skills than his ability to draw walks.
 The other three players were Eddie Joost (1949), Yank Robinson (1890), and Jack Crooks (1892).
 Crooks narrowly missed making this club two years in a row when he drew 121 walks in 128 games in 1893.

 His 136 walks in 1892 placed Crooks at the top of the list for walks in a season, a record he held until 1911, when Jimmy Sheckard drew 147 walks.
 Crooks also held the record for walks by a rookie second baseman, 96, from 1890 until the record was broken by Jim Gilliam, who had 100 walks in 1953.